 To promote academic integrity, make sure students are able to clearly cite their sources, both orally and in their presentation materials.
 While students are generally providing their own voice in their project, it’s also part of the process to appropriately cite the research they used to refine their own ideas.

 If you decide to use a technology aid, think about the potential copyright implications of your selected method.
 Make sure students are aware of copyright guidelines that would be applicable.
-Promote sites like Pixabay and Unsplash for copyright free images and sites like YouTube Studio for copyright free music as resources.
+Promote sites like Pixabay and Unsplash for copyright free images.
 Extend the copyright conversation by encouraging students to license their own work using a Creative Commons license.

 Creating content for use beyond the classroom requires consideration of other’s privacy as well as the student’s own.
 Are there images or materials in the presentation that include others?
 Does the student have permission to share beyond the classroom?
 Digital citizenship includes asking questions about privacy, accessibility and copyright.